-The Group mainly operates in the PRC and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to Hong Kong dollars ("HKD") and United States dollars ("USD").
+The Group mainly operates in the PRC and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to Hong Kong dollars ("HKD") and United States dollars ("USD") being mainly the proceeds from initial public offering retained by the Group.
 The Group does not hedge against any fluctuation in foreign currency.